 “Looking back, I was so inefficient,” he admits.
 “I was spending 80 hours on something but not getting a lot done, because I really just didn’t understand how to work.”

-The name Pomodoro is derived from the tomato shaped kitchen timer that Francesco Cirillo, the movement’s founder, used while perfecting the technique.
+Fun fact coming in hot: The name Pomodoro is derived from the tomato-shaped kitchen timer that Francesco Cirillo, the movement’s founder, used while perfecting the technique.

-Chris started small by resolving to accomplish one Pomodoro a day.
-He quickly found that adding a timed structure around his process forced him to focus in a way he wasn’t previously capable.
+Chris started small by resolving to accomplish one Pomodoro session a day.
+He quickly found that his time management practice was missing a literal timed structure, and incorporating it forced him to focus in a way he wasn’t previously capable of.